Michael-Amar-95/Initial_Steps_In_Coding/Matlab/README.md

 **What it does:**
 - Defines initial populations `n_0`, carrying capacity `capacity`, growth factor `lamda`, and number of generations `generations`.
-- Simulates population growth over generations using the function `ex8_2simulate`, storing results in `Nsim`.
+- Simulates population growth over generations using the function `SimulatePopulationBoom`, storing results in `Nsim`.
 - Creates an array `array_steps` for plotting generations and plots the simulated population with dashed lines and markers (`'--o'`).
-- Computes the population using the logistic formula `ex5_3logistic` over a finer array `array_steps2` and adds it to the same plot.
+- Computes the population using the logistic formula `LogisticGrowthMatrix` over a finer array `array_steps2` and adds it to the same plot.
 - Adds x-axis and y-axis labels (`Generation` and `Number of Organisms`).

 **Purpose:**